vishvas1410/HEALTH-PLUS/README.md

 ## Deployment

-The website is deployed using GitHub Pages and can be accessed at [https://alkaison.github.io/Health-Plus/](https://alkaison.github.io/Health-Plus/).
+The website is deployed using Vercel and can be accessed at [https://health-plus-pi.vercel.app/](https://health-plus-pi.vercel.app/).

 ## Getting Started

 To run the project locally:

-1. Clone this repository: `git clone https://github.com/Alkaison/Health-Plus.git`
+1. Clone this repository: `git clone https://github.com/vishvas1410/HEALTH-PLUS.git`
 2. Navigate to the project directory: `cd Health-Plus`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000/Health-Plus`
+5. Open your browser and visit: `http://localhost:3000/`

 ## Contributing